SakibAhmedShuva/YOLO-Segmentation-Annotation-Visualizer/README.md

 # YOLO Segmentation Annotation Visualizer

-A Python tool for visualizing YOLO format segmentation / bounding box annotations.
+A Python tool for visualizing YOLOv8/YOLOv11 format segmentation / bounding box annotations.
 This tool helps in validating and visualizing segmentation masks from YOLO formatted datasets, making it easier to verify annotations and debug segmentation models.

 ## Features